Leoc76101111/WonderCity/README.md

 WonderCity is the new undercity utilizing a newer (and possibly more efficient) explorer (batmobile).
 Fully integrated and requires Alfred the butler, Batmobile and Looter.

+WARNING: the only build that I have reliably able to complete Mythic tributes is crackling sorc with both tele enchant and teleport enabled on batmobile.

 ## Settings
 - Enable -- checkbox to enable or disable WonderCity
 - Use Keybind -- checkbox to use keybind to quick pause/resume WonderCity